Aisha Abdurrahman Bewley

-Aisha Abdurrahman Bewley (born 1948) is a convert to Islam and author or translator of many books on Islam.
+Aisha Abdurrahman Bewley (born 1948) is a Muslim author and translator of many classical Islamic books.
 The WorldCat union catalog lists her as author or translator for "73 works in 172 publications in 3 languages and 855 library holdings".
-She and her husband collaborated on an English translation of the Qur'an.
+She and her husband accepted Islam very early on and now have collaborated on an English translation of the Qur'an.

 Life

 According to her website, she was born in 1948 in the United States, received a BA in French and an MA in Near Eastern Languages from the University of California, Berkeley and attended the American University in Cairo on a fellowship.
 She converted to Islam in 1968.
-She is married to Hajj Abdalhaqq Bewley, who is often co-translator of her books, and is the father of her three children.
+She is married to Shaykh Abdalhaqq Bewley, who is often co-translator of her books, and is the father of her three children.